yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 - You prioritize a lightweight and minimal solution.
 - You would like to experiment without complex configurations.
 - The logic for your application is straightforward.

+Join us as we dive deep into smolagents in the upcoming sections!